 - D. Students with Master's degrees or with graduate work from schools other than the University of Georgia must satisfy the Psychology Department's M.S. core course requirements.
 These requirements may be satisfied in one of the following ways: - 1.
 The student may seek exemption from a core course in any area in which s(he) has acceptable graduate credit (minimum grade of B or better).
 No undergraduate courses or graduate courses taken as an undergraduate will be accepted for exemption.
 When a core course is exempted, the student must replace it with another graduate level psychology course outside the clinical area, a graduate course in a related field, or an approved elective, excluding Psychology 9000.
 This course must be specified in the student's application for exemption. - 2.
 The student may challenge a core course and may, upon recommendation of the appropriate committee, seek exemption for the course by demonstrating knowledge of the subject area comparable to, but not necessarily identical with, the knowledge of a B grade in the course.
 Exemptions and challenges should be handled through the Director of Clinical Training. - 3.
-Students may take the core course and must earn a grade of B or better. - E. Students entering the Clinical Program with a master's degree cannot exempt clinical science courses, clinical practicum, or internship.
-Such students are admitted only if they demonstrate exceptional merit. - F. Students admitted with a master's degree from another school or program may petition for exemption from the thesis requirement if, as part of their master's program, they completed a thesis that was an empirical study of a psychological nature.
-In such cases, the student should, during their first semester, submit a copy of the thesis to the Director of Clinical Training for approval.
+Students may take the core course and must earn a grade of B or better. - E. Students entering the Clinical Program with a Master's degree cannot exempt clinical science courses, clinical practicum, or internship.
+Such students are admitted only if they demonstrate exceptional merit. - F. Students admitted with a Master's degree from another school or program may petition for exemption from the thesis requirement if, as part of their Master's program, they completed a thesis that was an empirical study of a psychological nature.
+In such cases, the thesis will be judged for acceptability by the individual's Master's committee, which must be formed and convened to judge the thesis during the first semester of graduate school.
+If this cannot happen for some reason, the decision will be made by a committee comprising the DCT, the primary advisor, and a third member of the clinical faculty chosen by the DCT.